 According to Ms. Tatum-Stonehousefelder’s mother, Flower Stonehousefelder, she wanted to make sure she had a choice.
 Katherine Lucy-Elizabeth was her “given” name, and Stonehousefelder was her family name.
 When she married last year to Syracuse, NY attorney Carson “Rock” Tatum, she added his name to her last name.

 Flower Stonehousefelder wanted her daughter to have choices she didn’t have.

-“I was raised near the Yuba River in what we’d call a commune I suppose,” said the elder Stonehousefelder out in front of Ike’s Quarter Cafe in Nevada City.
+“I was raised near the Yuba River in what we’d call a commune, I suppose,” said the elder Stonehousefelder out in front of Ike’s Quarter Cafe in Nevada City.
 “This was at the very beginning of the great migration to the foothills.
 Anyhow, my parents didn’t give me a middle name.
-In fact, it wasn’t until I was nine that I learned I had a last name.
+It wasn’t until I was nine that I learned I had a last name.
 My mother always said that last names were property identifiers for women.”